Quandle theory and the optimistic limits of the representations of link groups: Quandle

 Figure \ref{degocta} shows the signed coordinates of (\ref{octa2}) and (\ref{octa2-1}).
 Note that the orientations of (\ref{octa1})--(\ref{octa2-1}) are different from \cite{Kabaya14} and match with \cite{Cho13a}.

-We remark that the signed coordinates (\ref{octa1})--(\ref{octa2-1}) actually define an element in certain simplicial quandle homology at \cite{Kabaya14}.
-Although this homology is crucial for proving the main results of \cite{Kabaya14}, we will just use their results without considering the homology.
+We remark that the signed coordinates (\ref{octa1})--(\ref{octa2-1}) actually define an element in certain simplicial quandle homology {in} \cite{Kabaya14}.
+Although this homology is crucial for proving the main results of \cite{Kabaya14}, we will use their results without the homology.